rust-lang/rust/doc/rust.md

     - NUMBER on its own gives an exact repetition count

 This EBNF dialect should hopefully be familiar to many readers.

-The grammar for Rust given in this document is extracted and verified as LL(1) by an automated grammar-analysis tool, and further tested against the Rust sources.
-The generated parser is currently *not* the one used by the Rust compiler itself, but in the future we hope to relate the two together more precisely.
-As of this writing they are only related by testing against existing source code.

 ## Unicode productions